 How popular is the baby name Jejomar in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Jejomar and check out all the blog posts that mention the name Jejomar.
+Plus, check out all the blog posts that mention the name Jejomar.

 In the Congolese city of Mbandaka, inventive Christians are making baby names out of acronyms for religious expressions.